Litchfield, Connecticut: Transportation

 U.S. Route 202 is the main east-west road connecting Bantam and Litchfield center to the city of Torrington and New Milford, Connecticut.
 Route 63 runs north-south through the town center.
 The Route 8 expressway runs along the town line with Harwinton.
 It can be accessed from the town center via Route 118.
 The town is also served by buses from the Northwestern Connecticut Transit District connecting to the city of Torrington.
 The Shepaug Valley Railroad opened a Litchfield terminal in 1872, but passenger service ended in 1930 and freight service in 1948.

 Education

 Litchfield Public Schools operates public schools.
-Litchfield High School is the area high school.
-Students may also attend Wamogo Regional Six to study agriculture, located in Litchfield, or Oliver Wolcott Technical School, located in Torrington, Connecticut.
+Lakeview High School is the area high school.
+Students may also attend Oliver Wolcott Technical School, located in Torrington.

-Litchfield Center School hosts children in grades K–3 with a Pre-K program available.
-Students then move on to Litchfield Intermediate School where they will remain through sixth grade.
-Students then finish their Litchfield Public School career at Litchfield High School.
+Litchfield Center School hosts children in grades K–3, with a Pre-K program available.
+Students then move on to Litchfield Intermediate School, where they will remain through sixth grade.
+Students then finish their Litchfield Public School career at Lakeview High School.

 Litchfield is also home to Forman School, a private boarding school for students in grades 9–12/PG with learning differences such as ADD/ADHD and dyslexia.